mroavi/tender.nvim/README.md

 The colors are specified in the *marlin.yml* file.

-To generate the color scheme, run:
+To generate the color scheme from the shell, run:
 ```
 > ./generate marlin.yml > colors/marlin.vim
 ```
-from the shell or
+or from vim:
 ```
 > !./generate marlin.yml > colors/marlin.vim
 ```
-from vim.

 An airline theme is included as well.